 Caption 27, Ana Carolina Arreglando el dormitorioPlay Caption

 Now, a final challenge: take one of the verbs we just mentioned and try conjugating it in simple present, past and future.
 And don’t forget to send your feedback and suggestions.

+Let's talk about pronouns.
 In English, when we talk with someone we use the second person singular pronoun ‘you’.
 In Spanish, we have three different options for that same pronoun: tú, usted and vos.
-Which one we use depends on things like the relation that we have with the person we are talking to or the place where we are.
+Which one we use depends on things like the relationship that we have with the person we are talking to or the place where we are.
 Generally speaking, we use usted when we want to talk in a more respectful way with someone:

 ¿Usted qué... qué me recomienda, doctor?